vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 I also skipped breath holds, hand gripper exercise, and strength exercises.

-## 2024-06-08: skipped exercise to allow for post-travel recovery
+## 2024-06-08 and 2024-06-09: skipped exercise to allow for post-travel recovery

-On 2024-06-08, I skipped jogging as well  to allow me to recover and catch up after my travel.
+On 2024-06-08, I skipped jogging as well to allow me to recover and catch up after my travel, both energy-wise and time-wise (to give me more time for post-travel actions).